joelek/authentic/readme.md

 * Add automatic cleaning of stores used by Authentictor class.
 * Use AVL-tree for indices in VolatileObjectStore class.
 * Add roles.
-* Increase wait duration when token or password validation fails.